ursatile/css4eng/202-the-css-color-model.md

 The color `orange` was added to the CSS version 2 specification, after it turned out that Eric Meyer, the web standards advocate who created the official test suites for CSS verison 1, had used orange for many of his examples... it worked, and was widely supported by browsers at the time, but wasn't actually part of the CSS  specification, which meant all Eric's test suites were technically invalid.

-The most recent addition to the CSS named color palette has a sad and beautiful story behind it.
+The most recent addition to the CSS named colour palette has a sad story behind it.
 It's called `rebeccapurple`, and it was added to CSS in 2014 in memory of Eric's daughter Rebecca, who tragically died of brain cancer on her sixth birthday.
+It's a beautiful memorial, and perhaps, a reminder that behind all the elements and attributes, technology like CSS matters because the real value of the open web is the beautiful, fragile, and very human connections which it makes possible.

-That's just one of the many, many ways that named colors have ended up in CSS, going way back to a Unix developer sitting down in the late 1980s with a box of Crayola crayons and programming colors like aquamarine and orchid into the X Windows color system.
+CSS has borrowed named colours from al, going way back to a Unix developer sitting down in the late 1980s with a box of Crayola crayons and programming colors like aquamarine and orchid into the X Windows color system.

 Named colors are human.
 They have character, and history, and they're easy to read --- as long as you know that `gainsboro` is a light grey and `peru` is a sort of pale brown color.